Ajaybaghel28/E-Commerce_Sales_Performance_Dashboard_Before_vs_After_Campaign_Excel_Project/README.md

 # E-Commerce_Sales_Performance_Dashboard_Before_vs_After_Campaign

 ## Project Overview
-This dashboard project analyzes the impact of a marketing campaign on e-commerce sales performance, comparing data before, during, and after the campaign.
-It provides insights into regional sales growth, product category performance, customer demographics, and return on investment (ROI) across different regions.
+This project involves an in-depth analysis of an e-commerce marketing campaign's impact on sales performance.
+By comparing data from before, during, and after the campaign, this dashboard provides insights into regional sales growth, product category trends, customer demographics, and ROI across different regions.

 ## Objectives
-The primary goals of this project are:
+The main objectives of this project are:
-To evaluate sales growth by region and product category before, during, and after the marketing campaign.
+To assess sales growth by region and product category for different campaign periods.
-To understand customer demographics (age and gender) across regions for campaign-period purchases.
+To analyze customer demographics (age and gender) across regions during the campaign period.
-To assess the ROI of the marketing campaign by region.
+To measure the ROI of the marketing campaign by region.
-To present the overall impact of the marketing campaign on total sales.
+To visualize the overall impact of the campaign on total sales.

+## Exploratory Data Analysis (EDA)
+Prior to building the dashboard, an EDA was conducted to gain insights into the data and identify any data cleaning needs.

+### Data Cleaning:
+Checked for missing values and handled them appropriately.
+Standardized categorical values (e.g., region names and campaign periods) for consistency.
+Filtered out irrelevant data points and removed duplicate entries.

+### Data Profiling:
+Sales Transactions: Analyzed the distribution of transaction dates, regions, and sales amounts.
+Marketing Campaign Data: Evaluated budget allocations across regions to understand the campaign’s financial distribution.
+Customer Demographics: Examined age and gender distribution to understand the target customer base.

+### Data Transformation:
+Aggregated sales data to create summary tables by region, product category, and campaign period.
+Created calculated fields such as ROI and Sales Growth Rate for insightful analysis.
+Joined sales, marketing, and customer data for a unified dataset used in the dashboard.

+### Insights from EDA:
+Identified high-performing regions and product categories.
+Observed that certain age groups were more responsive to the campaign.
+Found that the data was sufficiently detailed to support targeted analysis in the dashboard.

 ## Data Sources
-This analysis was conducted using three primary data sources:
-Sales Transactions: Contains information on sales transactions before, during, and after the campaign.
+#### Sales Transactions: Contains information on transactions before, during, and after the campaign.
-Marketing Campaign Data: Provides campaign budgets and other marketing metrics.
+#### Marketing Campaign Data: Provides budget and marketing metrics for each region.
-Customer Data: Demographic information including age, gender, and region.
+#### Customer Data: Includes customer demographics like age, gender, and region.

-## Dashboard Components
+Dashboard Components
-### 1. Filters
+1. Filters
-Campaign Period: Allows users to filter the dashboard to view data for "Before," "During," or "After" the marketing campaign periods.
+Campaign Period: Filter data by "Before," "During," or "After" the campaign period.
-Gender: Filter to separate data by gender (Male, Female).
+Gender: Separate data by gender (Male, Female).
-Region: Filter to focus on specific regions (East, North, South, West).
+Region: Focus on specific regions (East, North, South, West).

-### 2. Visualizations
+2. Visualizations
-#### Sales Growth by Region After Marketing Campaign
+Sales Growth by Region After Marketing Campaign
-A clustered bar chart comparing sales growth across regions (East, North, South, and West) for different campaign periods.
+Bar chart showing sales growth in each region (East, North, South, West) for each campaign period.
-Highlights how sales have changed over time with the introduction of the marketing campaign.
+Highlights regional performance improvements post-campaign.

-Sales Growth by Product Category After Marketing Campaign A clustered bar chart showing sales trends for each product category (Clothing, Electronics, Furniture, Home Appliances) during each campaign period.
+Sales Growth by Product Category After Marketing Campaign Bar chart displaying product category performance (Clothing, Electronics, Furniture, Home Appliances) across campaign periods.
-Allows for comparison of product performance and the campaign's impact on each category.
+Allows comparison of sales growth by product type.

-Age and Gender Distribution of Campaign-Period Purchases by Region A stacked bar chart displaying the distribution of customers by age group (18-24, 25-34, 35-44, 45+) and gender across different regions.
+Age and Gender Distribution of Campaign-Period Purchases by Region Stacked bar chart showing customer distribution by age group (18-24, 25-34, 35-44, 45+) and gender for each region.
-Useful for demographic analysis of the campaign’s reach and impact.
+Provides insights into which demographics engaged most with the campaign.
 Return on Investment (ROI) per Region
-A line chart illustrating the ROI of the marketing campaign by region.
+Line chart illustrating ROI across regions.
-Allows comparison of campaign effectiveness across different regions, helping to identify areas with the highest returns.
+Highlights the regions with the highest and lowest returns from the campaign.

-Sales Impact Analysis: Total Sales Before and After Marketing Campaign A donut chart that visually compares total sales before and after the campaign.
+Sales Impact Analysis: Total Sales Before and After Marketing Campaign Donut chart showing total sales before and after the campaign.
-Clearly shows the overall impact of the campaign on total sales volume, with numerical values and percentage distribution.
+Visualizes the overall impact of the campaign on total sales, with values and percentages.

-### Insights
+Insights

-Regional Sales Growth: Some regions showed a significant increase in sales after the campaign, with the South and West regions seeing the highest growth.
+Regional Sales Growth: Significant sales increases in the South and West regions post-campaign.
-Product Category Performance: Home Appliances and Electronics categories experienced the largest sales increases, indicating a successful campaign impact on these segments.
+Product Category Performance: Home Appliances and Electronics saw the largest gains, indicating successful targeting.
-Demographic Reach: The campaign was effective across age groups, with notable engagement from the 25-34 and 35-44 age segments.
+Demographic Engagement: High engagement from the 25-34 and 35-44 age groups across regions.
-Return on Investment (ROI): The South region yielded the highest ROI, while the West region had a comparatively low ROI, indicating potential areas for campaign optimization.
+ROI Comparison: Highest ROI in the South, suggesting optimal campaign effectiveness there.
-Total Sales Impact: The marketing campaign contributed to a 57% share of total sales in the post-campaign period, illustrating a positive effect on overall revenue.
+Total Sales Impact: The campaign contributed to a 57% share of total sales post-campaign.

-### Conclusion
+Conclusion
-This dashboard provides a comprehensive view of the marketing campaign's effectiveness in driving e-commerce sales.
-By analyzing sales growth, demographic engagement, and ROI, stakeholders can make informed decisions on campaign strategies and resource allocation for future campaigns.
+This dashboard provides valuable insights into the marketing campaign's effectiveness in driving e-commerce sales.
+It enables stakeholders to assess campaign impact by region, product, and demographics, informing future campaign strategies.

-### Future Improvements
+Future Improvements
 Additional Metrics: Include metrics like Customer Acquisition Cost (CAC) and Customer Lifetime Value (CLV).
 Dynamic Date Filters: Enable more flexible date-based filtering.
 Subcategory Analysis: Refine product analysis by examining subcategories for deeper insights.